Rosuav/TF2BuffBot/README.md

 Compensation is a roll-the-dice mod based around a desire to create carnage;
 Bot Control allows human players to give instructions to bots on the same team.

+This repository also has a largely undocumented CS:GO mod.
+TODO: Document it.

 Carnage Collection and Compensation
 -----------------------------------